hhru/api/docs_eng/employer_negotiations.md

 ### Errors

+* `400 Bad Request` – one of the mandatory parameters is not sent.
+* `403 Forbidden` – authorization is failed or response action is not possible.
 * `404 Not Found` – response doesn't exist, refers to other employer, or current manager is not authorized to process it.
-* `400 Bad Request` – one of the mandatory parameters is not sent.
-* `403 Forbidden` – authorization is failed.
-* `403 Forbidden` – response action is not possible.

 In addition to an HTTP code, the server can return [error reason](errors.md#negotiations).